 Even in the increasingly generic and urban world of the 21st century, landscape and place are still significant for many of us.
 Love of particular places and environments helps define who we are as people.
 The following interviews seek to explain how place (mountains in particular) have been defining features in many people’s lives.

-Aidan Kempster has been raising profile about the proposal for the Great Forest National Park through riding the trails and roads of the Central Highlands, VIC.
+Aidan Kempster (VIC) has been raising profile about the proposal for the Great Forest National Park through riding the trails and roads of the Central Highlands, VIC.

 Casey Wright and Kat Paul are Lake Mountain (VIC) cross country skiers who have been competing in many skiing Championships.